1912 Boston Red Sox season: Offseason

 The Red Sox made several transactions during the 1912 offseason.
-In February 1912, Rip Williams was sold to the New York Highlanders, although the exact date of the transaction is currently unknown.
 The Red Sox sold two players to the Chicago White Sox during the offseason: Jack Fournier on February 6 and Eddie Cicotte on July 9.
 Later in the year, on November 25, Hugh Bradley was sold to the Jersey City Giants minor league baseball team of the International League.

-The only purchase made by the Red Sox that offseason was their purchase of Neal Ball from the Cleveland Naps on June 25 for $2500.
+Transactions

+November 6, 1911: The St. Paul Saints announce the purchase of outfielder Joe Riggert from the Red Sox.

+January 6, 1912: The Red Sox trade players Harold Janvrin, Martin McHale, Walter Lonergan, Hap Myers, Jack Thoney, and Billy Purtell to the Jersey City Skeeters in exchange for catcher Forrest Cady.

+February, 1912: The Red Sox sell infielder Rip Williams to the New York Highlanders.
+On February 23, the Highlanders sent Williams to the Washington Nationals.

+February 6, 1912: The Chicago White Sox announce the purchase of infielder Jack Fournier from the Red Sox.

 Regular season

 The new Red Sox home stadium, Fenway Park opened on April 20, the same day as Navin Field in Detroit opened.
 It was supposed to be opened on April 18 (like Navin Field) but it rained in both cities on that day.
+This first Major-League game played at Fenway Park pitted the Red Sox against the New York Highlanders, with the Red Sox winning by a score of 7–6, and New York's Harry Wolter being the first player to earn a hit in the park.

 On April 26, Hugh Bradley became the first player to hit a home run over the Green Monster at Fenway Park.
 It was his only home run of the 1912 season, and one of only two he hit in his career, which spanned five seasons.

+Transactions

+June 25: The Cleveland Naps sell infielder Neal Ball to the Red Sox for $2500.